pyconau/2021-website/data/Page/social.md

 <a name="lightning-talks"></a>
 ###  ⚡️ Lightning talks

 Yes, they are back this year!
-Submissions will happen until Saturday, so make sure to submit your ideas!
+Submissions will happen until Saturday 1pm, so make sure to submit your ideas!

 _When_: 11am-12:30pm ([See Program](https://2021.pycon.org.au/program/83xwjw/))